 4.Analysis and visualisation of most influential

 Filter for highly cited and colour references by number of times cited in igraph plot.

+Graph with date of publication on the X axis would be interesting, see the time lag in the papers and when they’re cited (or not)

 5. Analysis of study design/conflicts of interest